 For some spouses in later life, both the person providing care and the person receiving care may have some difficulties with their health, memory or ability to make decisions.
 This can affect how people relate and react to each other.

 Family caregivers often have other responsibilities at work or at home, such as their own families.
 They may find it very challenging to provide care, particularly as the older adult’s needs change.
 Trying to handle these can lead to tensions and conflicts within the family.

 Family caregivers may have personal problems including financial, mental health or substance misuse.
 It may be hard for them to safely offer caregiving.

 What is financial abuse of older adults?

-How to identify stress that may lead to abuse?
+Signs of caregiver stress that may lead to abuse

 Most people giving care to someone may feel stressed at times.
 Fortunately, people can learn to recognize the signs of stress.
 To reduce stress and the possibility of abuse or neglect, pay attention to your own emotional and physical health.